Final Analysis: Production

 Harold Becker, Joel Schumacher, and John Boorman were variously attached as director.

 The original script was set in New York City, but was changed due to an ongoing union strike.
 San Francisco was chosen due to its "character" and iconic locations.
 The climax originally took place on the Golden Gate Bridge, but the sequence was re-written due to budget constraints.
 The climax instead took place at a lighthouse, filmed at Pigeon Point Lighthouse in Pescadero.
 Other filming locations included the San Francisco County Superior Court, the Letterman Army Hospital, and the Kimpton Sir Francis Drake Hotel.

 Television comedy writer Susan Harris provided uncredited script rewrites.

 Reception

 Box office

 The first week's gross was $6,411,441 and the total receipts for the film's run were $28,590,665.
 In its widest release the film was featured in 1,504 theaters across the United States.
 The film grossed $47 million overseas for a worldwide gross of $75 million.

 Critical response

-Film critic Roger Ebert liked the screenplay and thought director Alfred Hitchcock, known for these types of thrillers, would have liked it as well.
-He wrote, "I'm a sucker for movies that look and feel like this.
-I like the pounding romantic music, the tempestuous sex scenes, the crafty ways that neurotic meddlers destroy the lives of their victims, and of course the handcrafted climax..."
-Ebert also thought the movie was needlessly complex.